another-m00/Window-API/README.md

 ## Functions
 I tried to make the api as easy-to-use as possible so the basics you need to know to are 3 functions: `render()` `new Window()` and `windows.add()`.
 - render() handles everything.
 You only need to call it in every `TIC()` cycle once.
 Render does not accept parameters.
-- new Window() is the Window object constructor.
+- new Window() is the Window object constructor (not exactly a contructor,since it is not linked to a class).
 You can find more info on that later.
 - windows.add(<window object>) is the same as `windows.active.push(<Window object>)`.
 It registers and starts rendering a window object on the next cycle.

 ## Windows' scope